kyleknighted/TILT/scss/at-root.md

 # @at-root

-Sometimes you need styles to be specific, sometimes less.
+Sometimes you need styles to be more specific, sometimes less.
 Let's look at where [@at-root](http://sass-lang.com/documentation/file.SASS_REFERENCE.html#at-root) can help us!

 ```html
 <div class="wrapper">